Back to top

 Visiting our search rooms

-More information on visiting our search rooms can be obtained on the search room page our site.
+More information on visiting our search rooms can be obtained on the Visit Us pages of our website pages.
 We only collect personal information which will help us to deliver a service.
-Once the business use has passed, we will destroy this data confidentially.
+We keep this personal information for as long as necessary for the purpose it was collected.

 When you apply to work for NRS